 Annual Anglican Women’s Retreat

-Ladies, flip your calendar to October and mark the 25-27 for a weekend of fellowship, teaching, rest and restoration at the Anglican Women’s Retreat at St. Christopher Camp and Conference Center.
-This year Bishop Mark Lawrence, whose messages received rave reviews last year, will be speaking on “Gift and Giver: Life in the Spirit.”
+Ladies, flip your calendar to October and mark the 23-25 for a weekend of fellowship, teaching, rest and restoration at the Anglican Women’s Retreat at St. Christopher Camp and Conference Center.
+This year Susan Yates will be our speaker.
+Chelsea Hamshaw will be our worship leader.